rotemdan/MaximizerForYouTube/README.md

 It:

-* Hides the top bar and surrounding empty space to maximize the player size.
+* Hides the top bar and surrounding empty space to maximize the player size when in theater mode.
 * Shows the top bar whenever the page isn't scrolled all the way to the top.
 The top bar can also be toggled with the escape key, which would also cause the search box to automatically receive focus.
 * Expands the video description.
 * Pauses any YouTube videos playing in background tabs whenever a video starts playing (embedded videos are not supported at this time).